Contacts and Referrals

 - Consideration of any existing records, including whether the child is the subject of a Child Protection Plan;

-- Involving other agencies as appropriate and in accordance with Information sharing advice for safeguarding practitioners:
+- Involving other agencies as appropriate and in accordance with Information Sharing: Advice for Safeguarding Practitioners, DfE:

 - Consent from the parent or carer should normally be sought;